the_widget()WP 2.8.0

 • before_widget(string)

-HTML content that will be prepended to the widget's HTML output.
+HTML that will be added before the widget code.

 • after_widget(string)

-HTML content that will be appended to the widget's HTML output.
+HTML that will be added after the widget code.

 Default: </div>